Media Slant is Contagious: Econometric Framework

-The third assumption, exogeneity, is that $\text{Position}_{js}$ is uncorrelated with $\epsilon_{ijs}$.
-More concretely, we need that the channel position is not endogenously selected with county-specific preferences for conservative or liberal news reporting.
-The main identification problem is that channel positions could be allocated strategically in response to local factors correlated with conservative news messaging.
+Beyond relevance, we assume monotonicity, that the exclusion restriction holds, and exogeneity.
+Monotonicity appears plausible in our context (the channel position influences TV viewership in the same direction for all counties, and thus, higher positions do not systematically increase viewership).
+For the exclusion restriction, we assume that the channel position affects local newspapers only through its effect on cable news viewership.
+Exogeneity requires that $\text{\textit{Position}}_{j}$ is uncorrelated with $\epsilon_{i}$ (conditional on controls, see \citeauthor{MartinYurukoglu2017AER}, \citeyear{MartinYurukoglu2017AER}.
+That is, the channel position is not endogenously selected with county-specific preferences for conservative or liberal news reporting.
+The main identification problem is that channel positions could be allocated endogenously in response to local factors correlated with conservative news messaging.

-\cite{MartinYurukoglu2017AER} provide a detailed discussion and a set of checks supporting the exogeneity assumption.
-Based on qualitative research, they highlight that channel positions have an important arbitrary, historical component, with significant inertia and path dependence.
-Quantitatively, the instrument is not correlated with Republican vote shares before the introduction of Fox News Channel. \cite{GallettaandAsh2019} report a number of additional checks at the county level showing the instrument to be unrelated to demographic characteristics that predict policy preferences or news channel viewership.
+\cite{MartinYurukoglu2017AER} provide a detailed discussion and several checks supporting the exogeneity assumption.
+Their qualitative research highlights that channel positions have an important arbitrary, historical component with significant inertia and path dependence.
+Quantitatively, they document that the instrument is uncorrelated with Republican vote shares before the introduction of FNC.
+They also show that the instrument is unrelated to demographic characteristics that predict policy preferences or news channel viewership. \cite{ash2023cable} report similar reassuring checks in a county-level regression specification.
+We apply the same checks to our newspaper-level data, finding no association between the FNC channel position and county characteristics otherwise important for our endogenous regressor or outcome (Appendix \ref{sec:app:exogeneity}).
+Furthermore, in Figure \ref{fig:timedyn}, we will look at the timing of the effect (also including a placebo outcome of local news slant from 1995 and 1996, before the introduction of FNC).
+We find no placebo relationship and show that the effect emerges over time.
+Accordingly, pre-existing newspaper characteristics do not drive our results.

-We apply the same identification checks to the counties in our sample (newspaper-county-level data).
-As in \cite{GallettaandAsh2019}, we use linear regressions with demographic characteristics and state fixed effects as covariates to predict viewership and newspaper content.
-Specifically, we obtain predictions related to the endogenous regressor (viewership) and to the outcome (the probability of newspaper content to be Fox-like).
-These predictions summarize the variation in viewership and news content that is due to pre-existing cultural, economic, and political characteristics of these counties.